crowdagger/crowbook/README.md

 [![Travis status](https://travis-ci.org/lise-henry/crowbook.svg?branch=master)](https://travis-ci.org/lise-henry/crowbook) [![Appveyor status](https://ci.appveyor.com/api/projects/status/bnj1rg76khth0aia?svg=true)](https://ci.appveyor.com/project/lise-henry/crowbook)

-Render a book written in markdown to HTML, EPUB and/or PDF.

-Crowbook's purpose is to allow you to automatically generate multiple output formats from a book written in Markdown.
-Its focus is novels, and the default settings should (hopefully) generate readable books with correct typography without requiring you to worry about it.
+Crowbook's aim is to allow you to write a book in Markdown without worrying about formatting or typography, and let the program generate HTML, PDF and EPUB output for you.
+Its focus is novels and fiction, and the default settings should (hopefully) generate readable books with correct typography without requiring you to worry about it.

 Example